razvanbaboiucs/hono-cloudflare-workers-api-starter/README.md

 Adapt the schema in `src/db/schema.ts`.

-Run `npm run db:generate:local` to generate the migration files.
+Run `npm run db:generate` to generate the migration files.
 The generated files will be in `drizzle/migrations`.

 Run `npm run db:migrate:local` to apply the migrations to your local database.

-### Local database studio

-To start the drizzle studio for your local database, run `npm run db:studio:local`.

-To properly configure drizzle to work with the local wrangler generated database, you need to change the `dbCredentials.url` in `drizzle-local.config.ts` to the correct path to your local database (only the file name should be different in general).

 ## Wrangler